-The State of Texas on Monday asked a federal judge to hold upcoming hearings in person — and not remotely — in a lawsuit filed by the U.S. Department of Justice over the Lone Star State’s recent ban on abortions after six weeks of pregnancy.
+The State of Texas on Monday asked a federal judge to hold upcoming hearings in person — and not remotely — in a lawsuit filed by the U.S. Department of Justice over the Lone Star State’s recent near-ban on abortions after six weeks of pregnancy.
 The DOJ has not objected to the request.

 From the state’s motion: